meetuparchive/meetup-web-platform/docs/Config.md

 - `config.development.json` (must be `.gitignore`d)
 - `config.production.json` (must be `.gitignore`d)

-The schema for all supported values is in `../src/util/config.js`.
+The schema for all supported values can be found in `src/util/config/index.js` and `src/util/config/build.js`.

 ## Examples